oschweitzer/learning-resources/angular_lesson.md

 ### Child routes

 Sometimes you would want to have nested routes, child routes.
-To do that, in the routes definition, simply use the `children` property which is an array of `Routes`.
+To do that, in the routes' definition, simply use the `children` property which is an array of `Routes`.

 ```typescript
 const appRoutes: Routes = [